ibm-cloud-docs/openwhisk/openwhisk_about.md

 ```
 {: codeblock}

-We create that action using.
+Create the action by running the following command:
 ```
 wsk action create myAction action.js
 ```
 {: pre}

-Done.
-Now we actually want to invoke that action:
+Now, run the following command to invoke that action:
 ```
 wsk action invoke myAction
 ```
 {: pre}

 ## The internal flow of processing
-What actually happens behind the scenes in OpenWhisk?
+What happens behind the scenes in OpenWhisk?

 ![OpenWhisk flow of processing](images/OpenWhisk_flow_of_processing.png)

 ### Entering the system: nginx

-First: OpenWhisk’s user-facing API is completely HTTP based and follows a RESTful design.
-As a consequence, the command sent via the wsk-CLI is essentially an HTTP request against the OpenWhisk system.
-The specific command above translates roughly to:
+First, OpenWhisk’s user-facing API is completely HTTP-based and follows a RESTful design.
+As a consequence, the command that is sent via the wsk-CLI is essentially an HTTP request against the OpenWhisk system.
+The specific command translates roughly to:
 ```
 POST /api/v1/namespaces/$userNamespace/actions/myAction
 Host: $openwhiskEndpoint
 ```
 {: screen}

 Note the *$userNamespace* variable here.
 A user has access to at least one namespace.
-For simplicity, let’s assume that the user owns the namespace where *myAction* is put into.
+For simplicity, assume that the user owns the namespace where *myAction* is put into.

 The first entry point into the system is through **nginx**, “an HTTP and reverse proxy server”.
-It is mainly used for SSL termination and forwarding appropriate HTTP calls to the next component.
+It is used for SSL termination and forwarding appropriate HTTP calls to the next component.

 ### Entering the system: Controller

-Not having done much to our HTTP request, nginx forwards it to the **Controller**, the next component on our trip through OpenWhisk.
-It is a Scala-based implementation of the actual REST API (based on **Akka** and **Spray**) and thus serves as the interface for everything a user can do, including [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) requests for your entities in OpenWhisk and invocation of actions (which is what we’re doing right now).
+Nginx forwards the HTTP request to the **Controller**, the next component on the path through OpenWhisk.
+It is a Scala-based implementation of the actual REST API (based on **Akka** and **Spray**), and thus serves as the interface for everything a user can do.
+Including [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) requests for your entities in OpenWhisk, and invocation of actions.

 The Controller first disambiguates what the user is trying to do.
 It does so based on the HTTP method you use in your HTTP request.
 As per translation above, the user is issuing a POST request to an existing action, which the Controller translates to an **invocation of an action**.